intel/cri-resource-manager/devel/_sources/docs/policy/rdt.md.txt

 ## Configuration

+### Operating Modes

+The RDT controller supports three operating modes, controlled by `rdt.options.mode` configuration option.

+- Disabled: RDT controller is effectively disabled and containers will not be assigned and no monitoring groups will be created.
+Upon activation of this mode all CRI-RM specific control and monitoring groups from the resctrl filesystem are removed.
+- Discovery: RDT controller detects existing non-CRI-RM specific classes from the resctrl filesystem and uses these.
+The configuration of the discovered classes is considered read-only and it will not be altered.
+Upon activation of this mode all CRI-RM specific control groups from the resctrl filesystem are removed.
+- Full: Full operating mode.
+The controller manages the configuration of the resctrl filesystem according to the rdt class definitions in the CRI-RM configiration.
+This is the default operating mode.

+### RDT Classes

-The RDT configuration in CRI-RM is a two-level hierarchy consisting of partitions and classes.
+The RDT class configuration in CRI-RM is a two-level hierarchy consisting of partitions and classes.
 It specifies a set of partitions each having a set of classes.

-### Partitions
+#### Partitions

 Partitions represent a logical grouping of the underlying classes, each partition specifying a portion of the available resources (L3/MB) which will be